top of page

 • Easier access to therapeutic support for those with difficulties commuting to in-person therapy sessions.

-• Connecting virtually can also lower social anxieties associated with sharing physical spaces with others.
+• Connecting virtually can lower social anxieties associated with sharing physical spaces with others.

 • If you have reliable internet access, telehealth counselling gives you relatively quick and easy access to treatment that might not have been readily available to you otherwise.